Reader Questions: Cash and Bond Holdings Details

 High-yield savings accounts*

 • The top saving rate at the moment: Pibank at 4.60% APY (no min), but they have some weird restrictions; like you can only use wire/Plaid to deposit and wire transfers to withdraw funds?!
-Hyperion Bank has a 4.50% APY money market account ($10,000 minimum, new money) with a 6-month rate guarantee.
-CIT Platinum Savings is now at 3.75% APY with $5,000+ balance and is offering an up to $300 deposit bonus which increases your effective APY for a while.
+CineFi (no min) dropped a bit to 4.25% APY, a division of First Entertainment Credit Union.
+OnPath FCU also dropped to 4.25% APY with $25,000 minimum balance.
+CIT Platinum Savings held at 3.75% APY with $5,000+ balance.
 There are many banks in between.

-• SoFi Bank is at 3.60% APY + up to 4.30% APY for 6 months + $325 new account bonus with qualifying direct deposit.
-You must maintain a direct deposit of any amount (even $1) each month for the higher APY.
+• SoFi Bank is at 3.30% APY (new customers can get up to 4.00% APY for 6 months + $325 bonus with qualifying direct deposit.
+You must maintain a direct deposit of any amount (even $1) each month for the higher ongoing APY.
 SoFi has historically competitive rates and full banking features.

 • Here is a limited survey of high-yield savings accounts.
 They aren’t the top rates, but a group that have historically kept it relatively competitive such that I like to track their history.
 This month they start at 3.30% APY on up.